Now booking for 2025 Q1. BOOK A CALL ›

 In this two-part article, learn the difference between web design and web development and what you might need for your website (the answer may surprise you).

-Read Web Design vs. Web Development: What’s the difference?
+This is the second part of a two-part article.
+If you haven’t read the first part, I recommend you start by reading it first: Read Web Design vs. Web Development: What’s the difference?
 (Part one) ›

 So what IS the difference?
 A recap introduction: